-Grand test for Indian diplomacy as American, Chinese and Russian ministers meet in Delhi | KRDO
+GRAND TEST FOR INDIAN DIPLOMACY AS AMERICAN, CHINESE AND RUSSIAN MINISTERS MEET IN DELHI | KRDO

 China maintains the balloon, which US forces downed in February, was a civilian research aircraft accidentally blown off course, and the fallout led Blinken to postpone a planned visit to Beijing.

-As differences are likely to play out during the ministerial meeting Thursday, analysts said India might see even limited progress as a win.
+As differences played out during the ministerial meeting Thursday, analysts say while India will be disappointed at the outcome, they were in a very difficult position to begin with.

-“Any joint declaration would probably be portrayed in the Indian media as a diplomatic accomplishment,” Markey said.
-“But its wider significance would be limited.”
+"It will be a disappointment for Modi, but not one that cannot be managed," Markey said.
+"Nor would it be India's fault, as it would primarily be a reflection of the underlying differences over which Modi has very little control."